Anna-Z-Krk/TropicalParadise/README.md

 # TropicalParadise
-##  Sample of flex-box, BEM, sass web page
+##  Sample of flex-box, BEM and Sass
-Based on course of creating web pages.
+Based on course of creating web pages by MMCSchool.
 View: https://anna-z-krk.github.io/TropicalParadise/